mtsch/PersistenceDiagrams.jl/README.md

 This package provides the `PersistenceInterval` and `PersistenceDiagram` types as well as some functions for working with them.
 See the [docs](https://mtsch.github.io/PersistenceDiagrams.jl/dev/) for more info.

+## Overview

+This package currently supports the following.

+* Persistence diagram plotting.
+* Bottleneck and Wasserstein matching and distance computation.
+* Persistence images.